Bastion Servers (Jump Hosts)

 private-service

-Using bastion with scripts
+Using a bastion with scripts

 scripts:migrateDb:type: local-script-with-bastion-tunnelingproperties:executeScript: migrate.tsconnectTo:- myDatabasehooks:afterDeploy:- scriptName: migrateDbresources:myBastion:type: bastionmyDatabase:type: relational-databaseproperties:# database is only accessible from withing VPCaccessibility:accessibilityMode: vpcengine:type: postgresproperties:version: '16.2'primaryInstance:instanceSize: db.t3.microcredentials:masterUserPassword: my_secret_pass